SanjeevMurthy/le-network-security/03-cloud-networking/aws/03-aws-load-balancers.md

 - Traffic mirroring and deep packet inspection at scale
 - Compliance requirements for stateful inspection of all traffic

+> 🧠 **Interview One-liner**
+> Gateway Load Balancer itself does not support geolocation-based routing, but it can forward traffic to security appliances that perform geo-based filtering.

 ---

 ## Connection Draining (Deregistration Delay)